Book Signings Kennebunkport

 More About the Car Museum:

 The Maine Classic Car Museum is New England’s friendliest visitor destination, with dozens of classic cars on display and an array of vintage automobilia and cultural curiosities.
-Come take a tour of the 2023 exhibits starring America’s holy grail of car collecting, a Tucker 48 #1028.
+Come take a tour of the 2024 exhibits.
 Explore the Museum store with unique gifts for that car person in your life.
 Every car has a story, and they can’t wait to share them with you!